Ynlay/100-days-of-code/log.md

 **Today's Progress**: Learned more about useful eclipse plugins, continued SQL challenges at HackerRank and enrolled on 			      wordpress tutorials in Udemy.

+### Day 75: April 4

+**Today's Progress**: Completed all "basic select" challenges for SQL at HackerRank and continued intermediate javascript 		              algorithm challenges at FreeCodeCamp
 ### DAYS SKIPPED SO FAR : 16